Lambert-Nguyen/cosmo-management/docs/reports/FIXES_AND_IMPROVEMENTS_2025-09-12.md

 ## Overview

-This document details all the fixes, improvements, and enhancements applied to the Aristay Property Management System during the comprehensive testing and debugging phase.
+This document details all the fixes, improvements, and enhancements applied to the Cosmo Property Management System during the comprehensive testing and debugging phase.
 All fixes have been tested and validated through the complete test suite.

 ## Major Fixes Applied